air-fitness/backend/README.md

 }

 ```
-##### 400 (Bad Request)
+##### 403 (Not Unique)
->If you send in invalid fields, the endpoint will return an HTTP response with a status code `400` and a body as below.
+>If you send in non-unique fields for usernam or password, the endpoint will return an HTTP response with a status code `403` and a body as below.
 ```

 {
-"error": true,
-"message": "There was a problem with your request."
+"not_unique": "field that is not unique"
 }

 ```